WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 - teaching them how to work productively in a remote environment.

 We even tell students how to try to avoid [the top 5 mistakes that students make](top-5-mistakes).

+## Types of projects

+Many of the projects work in the Data Analysis and [Research Software Engineering](https://rse-aunz.github.io/) space using High Performance Compute (HPC).
+We work across diverse projects such as imaging, cryo-EM, genomics, transcriptomics, clinical informatics, and capacity planning.

+We mainly work with projects that use R and Shiny, Python, Julia, bash, while also making the most out of other technologies such as RStudio, Jupyter notebooks, PowerBI and other applications within the data analytics space.

+### List of student intern projects

+Here are some of the [recurring student intern projects and new projects we are working on](project-wikis).

 ## Open source contributors